 Our asset retirement obligation (ARO) consists of a contractual requirement to remove the tenant improvements at the ATOM Facility in Thousand Oaks, California and restore the facility to a condition specified in the lease agreement.
 Although we assigned the ATOM Lease to FDB in connection with the closing of the sale of the ATOM Facility to FDB in April 2022, we have not received novation from the landlord.
 Therefore, the ARO associated with the ATOM Facility remains on our balance sheet.
 We recorded an estimate of the fair value of our ARO liability in other long-term liabilities and the ARO asset as a long-term asset in the period incurred.
 The fair value of the ARO asset is amortized over the lease term.
 The fair value of our ARO was estimated by discounting projected cash flows over the estimated life of the related assets using our credit adjusted risk-free rate.
-As of December 31, 2023 and December 31, 2022, the ARO asset and liability were not material.
+As of December 31, 2024 and December 31, 2023, the ARO asset and liability were not material.

-9.Restructuring
+8. Restructuring

 On August 8, 2022 we announced a strategic reduction in workforce of approximately 20% to focus our activities as an organization centered on research and development.
 The workforce reduction included total restructuring charges of \$6.0 million, comprised primarily of severance payments, wages for the 60-day notice period in accordance with the California Worker Adjustment and Retraining Notification (WARN) Act and continuing health care coverage for a period of time after separation.
 In most cases, the severance payments were paid as a lump sum in October 2022.
-Certain of the notified employees had employment agreements which provided for separation benefits in the form of salary continuation; these benefits were paid between October 2022 and November 2023, and there are no further payments required for this reduction in workforce as of December 31, 2023.
+Certain of the notified employees had employment agreements which provided for separation benefits in the form of salary continuation; these benefits were paid between October 2022 and November 2023, and there are no further payments required for this reduction in workforce as of December 31, 2024.
 All of the costs were cash expenditures and represented one-time termination benefits.

 On November 1, 2023 we announced a strategic reduction in workforce of approximately 30%.
 The workforce reduction resulted in total restructuring charges of \$6.7 million, comprised primarily of severance payments and wages for the 60-day notice period in accordance with the California WARN Act.
 In most cases, the severance payments were paid as a lump sum in January 2024.
+As of December 31, 2024, there are no remaining payments for the November 2023 reduction in workforce.
 All of the costs are cash expenditures and represent one-time termination benefits.